ericli421/ericli421/university-notes/mcgill/comp202.md

 ```

 Here are a bunch of useful list methods, using `a` as an arbitrary list variable.
-- `len(x)` returns the length of the list
+- `len(a)` returns the length of the list
-- `x.append(element)` adds `element` to the end of the list
+- `a.append(element)` adds `element` to the end of the list
-- `x.pop(index)` remove element at specified index and returns it
+- `a.pop(index)` remove element at specified index and returns it
-- `x.remove(element)` remove first instance of the specified element
+- `a.remove(element)` remove first instance of the specified element
-- `x.sort()` sorts the list
+- `a.sort()` sorts the list

 ## String operations

 Unlike most other primitive types, strings have much more complexity about them.
 Here's a bunch of them

-Strings share a lot of functionality and methods with.
+Strings share a lot of functionality and methods with lists.
 You can index a string variable the same way you can index lists.
 Doing so will return the character at given index, with the first character being index 0

 ```python
 a = "Hello"